 Find shade in a secret garden

-If you still long to be in nature, venture into one of Paris’ secret gardens, many of which are located in the trendy Marais neighborhood.
-Relax in the splendid (and shaded) grounds of the Musée des Archives nationales, enjoy a cool glass of white wine in the Café Suédois’ hidden courtyard, or take a nap on the grass in the Jardin des Rosiers.
+If you still long to be in nature, venture into one of Paris’ secret gardens.
+You can find many located in the trendy Marais neighborhood.
+Relax in the splendid (and shaded) grounds of the Musée des Archives Nationales, enjoy a cool glass of white wine in the Café Suédois’ hidden courtyard, or take a nap on the grass in the Jardin des Rosiers.

 Savor an ice-cold treat

-There’s nothing like a moment of gastronomic plaisir to make us forget about the soaring temperatures.
+There’s nothing like a moment of gastronomic plaisir to make us forget about the soaring temperatures, preferably on one of the beloved Paris terraces.
 You’ll find Paris’ best artisanal beers at Paname Brewing Company next to the Bassin de la Villette—a post-swimming drink, perhaps?

-If you’re looking for something a bit sweeter, we love the pistachio gelato at Pozzetto in the 4th and the rose petal Lebanese ice cream at Glace Bachir in the 3rd.
+If you’re looking for something a bit sweeter, you can’t go wrong by stopping for an ice cream in Paris.
+We love the pistachio gelato at Pozzetto in the 4th and the rose petal Lebanese ice cream at Glace Bachir in the 3rd.

 Travel underground to the Catacombs